joahnarose-data/hotel-performance-analysis/README.md

 three major U.S. cities: San Francisco, Los Angeles, and New York.
 This project is divided into two parts: Part A for detailed data cleaning and preparation and Part B for dashboard and analysis.

-## Part A: Data Integrity Audit & Optimization- Standardized inconsistent date formats
+## Part A: Data Integrity Audit & Optimization
+- Standardized inconsistent date formats
 - Removed duplicate records
 - Handled missing and invalid values
 - Validated calculated fields (e.g., number of nights)